Metrics = Incentives

-The metrics that an organization uses for evaluating projects have a big impact not only on the projects that get chosen but also on the projects that get proposed.
+The metrics that an organization uses to evaluate projects have a big impact not only on the projects that get chosen but also on the projects that get proposed.
 "Tell me how you will measure me, and I will tell you how I will behave" .
-Even if the metrics aren't used to create incentives, managers interpret them as indicating what the organization regards as important.
+Even if the metrics aren't intended to create incentives, managers interpret them as indicating what the organization regards as important.
+Adopting and applying metrics that promote the development and selection of projects that best serve the organization can have a real impact on organizational success.
+Conversely, lacking metrics or using the wrong metrics can be a serious problem.
 Lack of the right metrics is the third reason organizations choose the wrong projects.

 Defining Project Value

 The metrics for evaluating projects must support the main goal of project portfolio management (PPM); namely, maximizing the value of the project portfolio.
 Thus, we need metrics and methods for measuring project and portfolio value.
 How do you measure project value?
 More fundamentally, how do you define value?
 These questions are more perplexing than you might at first think.

 People have been arguing about the definition of value for centuries.
 The relevant concept of value for project selection is termed the "utilitarian concept of value:" The value of a project is a measure of the degree to which that project enables the organization to achieve its objectives.
 This view of value was first articulated in the fourth century BC by Aristotle —the value of something is not an intrinsic property of that thing, but rather is determined by its usefulness to those who want it.

 Organizations conduct projects because they believe that the outcomes or consequences of the projects will be useful.
 The more useful the project outcomes, the more valuable the project will be.
 The project consequences that are desired depend, of course, on the organization's objectives.